JoPe99/helsinki-city-bike/README.md

 #### Backend

-Backend is written in Kotlin with [Spring](https://spring.io/) and [PostgreSQL](https://www.postgresql.org/) as database.
+Backend is written in [Kotlin](https://kotlinlang.org/) with [Spring](https://spring.io/) and [PostgreSQL](https://www.postgresql.org/) as database.

 I chose Kotlin as I had some experience in Android development with it before, and wanted to get backend experience with Kotlin.

-PostgreSQL is something I have used before and felt it would work fine here too.
+PostgreSQL was chosen as I had former experience with it.

-Project includes instructions for running the backend in [Docker](https://www.docker.com/).
+Project also includes instructions for running the backend in [Docker](https://www.docker.com/).

 #### Testing